 - Telescoping stem

 - Telescoping towing handle

 This is where the scooter shines.
-Telescoping stem, folding stem and handlebars, low weight.
+Telescoping stem, folding stem, and handlebars, low weight.
 But the big story here is the dolly wheels coupled with telescoping handle that comes out of the platform.
 This works exceptionally well.
-If you’re commuting on a crowded BART train, this is worth the other performance and ride quality trade-offs.
+If you’re commuting on a crowded bus/train, this is worth the other performance and ride quality trade-offs.

 You can roll the dolly wheels easily.
-And when it is time to be stuck like a sardine on BART, the thing stands up vertically taking up very little space.
-It also has a nylon wrap on the middle of the handlebars where it rests on the floor.
+And when it is time to be stuck like a sardine on the bus/train, the thing stands up vertically, taking up very little space.
+It also has a nylon wrap on the middle of the handlebars, where it rests on the floor.
 This keeps the area in contact with the ground more protected.

 The Glion Dolly is named for the dolly-style wheels that protrude from the tail of the scooter.
-Like those you would find on luggage, the wheels allow the scooter to be easily rolled around when in the folded configuration.
+Like those you would find on luggage, the wheels allow it to be easily rolled around when in the folded configuration.